bohnea/Santa-s-Helpers/README.md

 The annual updates are applied within the SantaTracker class, whereas the child updates are applied with the help of the ChildManager class.

+Each annual update also includes a gift distribution strategy, which tells the SantaTracker in what order to sort the children to which the gifts will be distributed.

 ### Child Updates
 Child updates contain 3 fields:
 * ID - the id of the child on which the update should be applied
 * niceScore - a new nice score to add to the child
 * giftsPreferences - a list of new gift categories to add to the child

+###Assignment Strategies
+There are 3 different strategies:
+* _sort by ID_: sorts the children increasingly by ID
+* _sort by average score_: sorts the children decreasingly by their average score, then increasingly by ID
+* _sort by their city's average score_: sorts first decreasingly by their city's average score, then increasingly by ID

 ## Input / Output
 ### Input